 How Samsung SSDs Fail

-Samsung is the only SSD manufacturer that designs its own controllers, NAND flash, and DRAM cache in-house.
+Samsung is one of the few SSD manufacturers that designs its own controllers, NAND flash, and DRAM cache in-house.
 This vertical integration means Samsung drives fail in ways no other brand does.
 The controller, the NAND, and the encryption are all proprietary, and recovery requires Samsung-specific tools & procedures at every step.

 Two failure categories apply.
 Controller failures include firmware corruption, PMIC (power management IC) shorts, and voltage regulator death.
 NAND failures include cell degradation, uncorrectable ECC errors, and bad block exhaustion.
 Controller failures are addressed through board-level repair or firmware reconstruction using PC-3000 SSD.
 NAND failures require hardware read-retry extraction through the original controller.